Community right to bid

 What happens next

-Once your application is received, it will firstly be validated and we will then make a decision within eight weeks.
+Once your application is received, it will firstly be validated and we will then make a decision within 8 weeks.

-If your nomination is successful, the property owner will be told and the asset will be placed on the List of assets of community value (PDF, 78.39 KB) for five years.
+If your nomination is successful, the property owner will be told and the asset will be placed on the list of assets of community value (PDF, 105.64 KB) for 5 years.

 How can I appeal against a listing?